fChristenson/My-life-as-a-programmer/README.md

 > What is a "hero programmer"?

 > How important is a quiet working environment for software developers?

-> If a software engineer mentions Python under their skills in his resume, does it mean they know absolutely everything about Python?

 > Does JavaScript's increasing popularity show that software engineers/ programmers are slowly starting to like it - in spite of its horrible syntax?